The city sleeps: New York bans big gatherings, museums close

 The closings come amid signs that New Yorkers are acting on their own to avoid crowds.
 Ridership on the subway and commuter rail lines has plunged, state officials said.

 Cuomo announced late Wednesday that New York City’s St. Patrick’s Day Parade would be postponed for the first time in its 258-year history.
-New York City Mayor Bill de Blasio later tweeted that the parade will take place at some future date “whether it’s in the heat of summer or on a clear fall day.”
+De Blasio later tweeted that the parade will take place at some future date “whether it’s in the heat of summer or on a clear fall day.”

 The virus causes only mild or moderate symptoms such as fever and cough for most people, but for some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.